Bobryk/thesis/README.md

 # Current Features
-perspective-box turns your element into a 3d box perspective-mirror copies your element and fades it into z-space
+perspective-box turns your element into a 3d box perspective-fade copies your element and fades it into z-space

 # Known Bugs
-Z buffer is off for some background 3d objects.
+Z buffer is off for some background 3d objects. padding doesnt work
-Firefox doesnt work
-padding doesnt work